 III.
 Introduction

 Low birth weight babies are more likely to experience health problems as newborns compared to normal birth weight babies.
-Common health problems associated with low birth weight include respiratory distress syndrome, inability to fight infections, trouble staying warm, trouble feeding and gaining weight, and sudden infant death syndrome (SIDS).
+Common health problems associated with low birth weight include respiratory distress syndrome, inability to fight infections, trouble staying warm, trouble feeding and gaining weight, and sudden infant death syndrome (SIDS)citation.
 Later in life low birth weight babies have a higher risk of diabetes, high blood pressure, heart disease, obesity, and intellectual and developmental disabilities.
 The percentage of low birth weight babies out of total live births in Georgia is historically higher than the United States average.
-In 2017, the percentage of low birth weight babies in Georgia live births was 9.5 compared to the national average of 8.1 (Lei, Fangliang, Danmeng, Yuan, Lili, Shanshan, Xin, Guoshuai, Jiamei, Yaling, Yijun, Shaonong, Hong, Liu, Shen, Zhang, Li, Liu, Shi, & Li, 2018).
+In 2017, the percentage of low birth weight babies in Georgia live births was 9.5 compared to the national average of 8.1 (Lei, Fangliang et. al).
 Low birth weight is defined as a birthweight of 2,499 grams (5.5 pounds) or less.
 A maternal risk factor is a known cause that increases the chance of obtaining a certain outcome such as low birth weight.
 Examples of maternal risk factors for low birth weight include gestational hypertension, hypertension eclampsia, prior cesarean delivery, gestational diabetes, maternal age and height, multiparity, depression, hemorrhages (Lei et al., 2018).

 One of the risk factors studied included gestational hypertension.
 It is also known as pregnancy-Induced Hypertension (PIH).
 High blood pressure during pregnancy can lead to preeclampsia, or protein in urine and high blood pressure.
 It develops after Week 20 in pregnancy and goes away after delivery (Hamilton et al., 2013).
 Gestational hypertension prevents the placenta from getting enough blood and can limit food and oxygen for baby, leading to low birth weight (Hamilton, Hoyert, Martin, Strobino, & Guyer, 2013).